SabakiHQ/deadstones/README.md

 - `data` - [Board data](#board-data)

-A fast function that returns an array of vertices of stones that do not surround more than one point of territory.
+A fast function that returns an array of vertices of stones that are inside enemy territory and do not surround more than one point of territory themselves.